viral32111/website/README.md

 This is the [source code](/layouts/_default/), [pages](/content/), and [web-server configuration](/nginx.conf) behind [my personal website](https://viral32111.com).

-**My website does not always match the state of this repository, sometimes updates are delayed.**

 ## 📡 Technologies

 This website does not use any modern JavaScript-based web frameworks.
 It is a pure statically generated site from Markdown pages using [Hugo](https://gohugo.io/).